Sign in Register

 Please wait a few minutes

-As most sword plants, this cultivar is mostly delivered by the nurseries in its terrestrial (emersed) form, with rather inconspicuous green leaves.
-Once planted in the aquarium, submerged leaves will appear, showing the full splendour of this plant.
+As most sword plants, this cultivar is mostly delivered by the nurseries in its terrestrial (emersed) form, with rather inconspicuous, longer stalked, often green leaves.
+Once planted in the aquarium, its submerged leaves will appear, showing the full splendour of this plant.

 As well as virtually all Echinodorus, 'Aflame' grows best with abundant macro- and micronutrient supply via the substrate.
-Strong lighting with high red component enhances the intense coloration of the submerged foliage.
+Rather strong lighting is recommendable for this cultivar, also enhancing its intense red coloration.
 The water parameters are of subordinate importance, however CO2 supply promotes the growth.
-Occasionally inflorescences may appear, developing adventitious plantlets.